Toyota tells U.S. agency seat issue could lead to recall

 Toyota dealers have been told to stop selling any of the affected vehicles until the seat heater can be replaced, Hanson said.
 The automaker will address requests by individual owners to replace the part at no cost on a case-by-case basis.

+Toyota found out about the problem when it was notified that the seat heater did not pass a test conducted by the Korean Automotive Test and Research Institute (KATRI), which uses the same standard as NHTSA, Hanson said.

-Additional reporting by Yoko Kuboto in Tokyo; Editing by Dan Grebler; Peter Galloway and Tom Brown
+Additional reporting by Yoko Kuboto in Tokyo; Editing by Dan Grebler and Peter Galloway